One Photo is worth 1000 Words – One Visualization is worth 1000 Stories – Together they add Emotion to the Data – Together they Propel Action

 What if I were to tell you that Hurricane Florence poured over North Carolina in Sept.
 2018 as much as the average rainfall for an entire year in Seattle?!
 Are you able to imagine the devastation?
 Since the ODTUG main offices are located in North Carolina, ODTUGers jumped in to help with their technical skills by creating an Oracle APEX Road Closure Navigation App that would display the most up to date road closures from the North Carolina Department of Transportation.
 Oracle DV was used to visualize the NCDOT dataset with the goal of creating a data-rich visual perception of the road closures’ impact across the state.
 Here’s a quick preview of the app, and the story behind it.

 What if I were to show you that seeing a real photo of one flooded road would look very similar as one visualization of 365 flooded roads?!
 We believe the latter would awaken you to a fuller experience of this natural disaster.
-Seems like the NYC Oracle Analytics Nov.
-Workshop participants agreed with that statement after I showcased the visualizations.
-I even got an Oracle branded Tile for the good work. (out of all practical applications for Tiles, the first thought that came to me was a treasure hunt… go figure!)
+Seems like the NYC Oracle Analytics Workshop participants agreed with that statement as well after I showcased the visualizations.
+I even got an Oracle branded Tile for the good work.

 - Tips on how to prep, and clean up source data before loading it to Oracle DV.